Submitting an application

 Our DMD program is found under the application type of 'Undergraduate/Professional' (do not select Postgrad Med/Dent Education as this is for post-doctoral studies);

 When asked about your educational background, you should select the highest level of education you have or will have achieved prior to starting your program of choice.
 For example, if you are in the final year of your Bachelor's degree, select Bachelor's Degree / Equivalent as this is your anticipated level of education (by the time you are/might be admitted).

 How much is the application fee?

-The on-line application fee is $160.12 (non-refundable) which is payable by credit card when submitting your application on the web.
+The on-line application fee is non-refundable and is payable by credit card when submitting your application on the web.